pmcollins/gumdrop/gumdrop.web/README.md

 ### HTML Generation

-Gumdrop provides a convenient library for generating HTML: [TagLib](gumdrop/web/html/TagLib.java).
+Gumdrop provides a convenient library for generating HTML.
 Instead of using a template language, Gumdrop lets you create nested HTML-like tags in Java with its attendant compile-time safety, refactoring capability, and performance.

 An anchor Widget might look like this: